Skip to content

 1. Forced labour

-Capture data on: Factors driving forced labour which are linked to vulnerability, such as:
+Capture data on: Factors driving forced labour that are linked to vulnerability, such as:

-• The nature of the employment relationship (e.g. informal/formal, or temporary)
+- The nature of an employment relationship (e.g. informal/formal, or temporary)

-• How workers are recruited (given the significant risk of exploitation by intermediary labour recruiters)
+- How workers are recruited — there is a significant risk of exploitation by intermediary labour recruiters.

-• The social and economic status of workers (e.g. migrants and women being at higher risk)
+- The social and economic status of workers (e.g., migrants and women are typically at higher risk of exploitation).

 2. Child labour

 Child labour is more visible than forced labour and probably more pervasive.
-Despite global efforts to eradicate child labour, over 160 million children were estimated to be in child labour at the beginning of 2020[i] and this is increasing.
-In supply chains, child labour is most common in upstream production, such as agriculture (especially smallholders producing cash crops), outsourced production or homeworking, mining (especially artisanal mining), and informal activities such as waste picking.
+Despite global efforts to eradicate it, including many laws on child labour, over 160 million children were estimated to be in child labour in 2020[i] and this is increasing.
+In supply chains, child labour is most common in upstream production, especially agriculture (particularly smallholders producing cash crops), outsourced production or homeworking, mining (especially artisanal mining) and informal activities like waste picking.

-Capture data on: The countries your suppliers operate in, at all tiers of your supply chain.
-Child labour is driven significantly by poverty and lack of access to adequate, affordable schooling – suppliers in countries and sectors with higher poverty and underdeveloped education systems may have increased risks of child labour.
+Capture data on: The countries suppliers operate in, at all tiers of a supply chain.
+Societal challenges like poverty and lack of access to adequate, affordable schooling fuel child labour.
+Suppliers in countries and sectors with higher poverty and underdeveloped education systems may have increased risks of this.

-The Radar tool shows that the risk of child labour is higher in the agricultural sector (6.2) than the mining sector (5.7).[ii]
+Sedex’s Radar tool shows that the risk of child labour is higher in the agricultural sector (6.3) than in the mining sector (5.8).[ii]

 3. Discrimination

-Although there is often a strong focus on gender-specific risks, it is important to identify discrimination risks for all potentially vulnerable groups, as these often combine with other social and economic vulnerabilities.
-Gender-based discrimination is a risk in all sectors and countries, while other forms of discrimination usually depend on the presence of minority groups, cultural norms, or inadequate management practices.
+Although there is often a strong focus on gender-specific risks, it’s important to identify discrimination risks for all potentially vulnerable people.
+Vulnerability is intersectional — risks of discrimination often combine with other social and economic inequalities.
+Gender-based discrimination is a risk in all sectors and countries.
+Other forms of discrimination often depend on the presence of minority groups, cultural norms or inadequate management practices.

 4. Freedom of association

-‘Freedom of association’ refers to workers’ ability to unionise or to form worker representative organisations to negotiate employment terms and conditions.
-Employers may forbid or attempt to suppress independent worker organisations or trade unions, or discriminate again union members.
+“Freedom of association” refers to workers’ ability to unionise or form worker representative organisations to negotiate employment terms and conditions.
+Employers may forbid or try to suppress independent worker organisations or trade unions, or discriminate against union members.

-In addition to being a fundamental worker right[iii], respecting freedom of association is important in helping businesses build worker engagement to attract and retain skilled, experienced employees.
-The risk of anti-union attitudes and activity by employers is present across most sectors and countries, but is highest in countries that do not allow independent trade unions, or in sectors where there is little history of worker organisations.
+In addition to being a fundamental worker right[iii], respecting freedom of association is important in helping businesses build worker engagement to attract and keep skilled, experienced employees.
+The risk of anti-union attitudes and activity by employers is present across most sectors and countries.
+It’s highest in countries that don’t allow independent trade unions, or in sectors where there is little history of worker organisations.

-Capture data on: Work sites in countries with restrictive laws on independent unions or with poor records of protecting union rights.
-Also gather data on work sites where there are no methods of worker engagement, such as worker committees or adequate grievance mechanisms.
+Capture data on: Where a supply chain extends into countries with restrictive laws on independent unions, or with poor records of protecting union rights.
+Look closely at worksites where there are no methods of worker engagement, such as worker committees or adequate grievance mechanisms.

 Mining and quarrying is one of the highest-risk sectors globally for freedom of association (Radar).